bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * CONFIG_PREEMPT_NONE will stop the Ethernet network from working.

 * CONFIG_AFS_FS, the rarely used Andrew File System, will not work with 64K memory pages.

+* SMP may not work in 4K page size mode with CONFIG_DEBUG_PAGEALLOC_ENABLE_DEFAULT enabled.

 The rule of thumb I have had to follow when encountering "weird" issues is to try compiling the kernel with the least number of debugs